pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

 ht = exp(- r_mix_inflow / depth * timesteplength)
 sal_cell = sal_cell * ht + (vol_sink_cell + r_mix_inflow) / r_mix_inflow * sal_cell_inflow * (1 - ht)
 ````

+#### writeGridSalinity

+The salinity of each cell is written to a txt file at the end of a time step, if defined in the project file.
+The file contains the salinity matrix of shape (row: y_resolution, col: x_resolution)

 ## Application & Restrictions